Interactive Slicer

 - Markers for the selected meetpoint (and neighbouring candidates), the current

-cporgp, and any girdle candidate provided by ProFacet.- The angle guide if it is enabled in the viewer.
+cporgp, and any girdle candidate provided by ProFacet.- The angle guide if it is enabled in the Viewer.

 - When you release the slider or let go of the modifier key, the preview snaps back to the base mesh.